How to Earn Your CFE Credential

 You’re five steps away from becoming a Certified Fraud Examiner (CFE).

 Certified Fraud Examiners (CFEs) are respected in every industry, recognized around the world and feared by every fraudster.
 Why?
 Because earning the CFE credential requires commitment — along with time, focus and a passion for fighting fraud.
-The ACFE is here to help you at every step.
-And in return for the challenging work of becoming a CFE, you’ll be rewarded with a more lucrative, fulfilling and world-changing career.
+The Association of Certified Fraud Examiners (ACFE) is here to help you at every step.
+In return for the challenging work of becoming a CFE, you’ll be rewarded with a more lucrative, fulfilling and world-changing career.

 To become a CFE, you must first join the ACFE.
 Only ACFE members can earn the CFE credential.